Vote Centers, Ballot Drop Box Locations Announced

 The LA County Registrar described safety precautions the county is pledging to take to protect voters in light of the novel coronavirus pandemic, including requiring masks and gloves be worn by all voters (and providing both), wiping and sanitizing all ballot marking machines between each voter, maintaining six feet of separation between all voters, and election workers wearing gloves and masks.

-The ballot drop box at Malibu Library will be open 24 hours a day.
-If you do choose to vote by mail, either by mailing a ballot or dropping it in a secure drop box, you can check the status of your ballot here.
+The ballot drop box at Malibu Library is open 24 hours a day.
+If you do choose to vote by mail, either by mailing a ballot or dropping it in a secure drop box, you can check the status of your ballot here: lavote.net/av_inquiry.

-Eligible voters who have not registered or whose registration is out of date can register here, up to 15 days before Election Day.

 Welcome to the discussion.